karmakarsagar37/travel-service/README.md

-# Travel Booking High Level Design Overview
+# Travel Booking Models High Level Design Overview

-Below is the high-level design for a travel booking system.
-The system is structured around several key models representing different aspects of travel and user interactions, including activities, destinations, passengers, and travel packages.
-Below is an overview of the models, their relationships, and key operations within the system.
+Below is the high-level design for a travel booking models.
+Following is an overview of the models, their relationships, and key operations within the system.

 ## Models